Brayden Schenn Game Preview: Blues vs. Golden Knights

 Schenn Stats vs. the Golden Knights

-- On defense, the Golden Knights are one of the stingiest squads in the NHL, giving up 58 goals in total (just 2.3 per game) which ranks second.
+- On defense, the Golden Knights are one of the stingiest squads in the NHL, conceding 60 goals in total (just 2.3 per game) which ranks third.

 |2023-2024 Season